Atrial Fibrillation (AF)

 • For those with symptomatic AF thought to be caused by uncontrolled ventricular rate

-The drug class of choice to reduce stroke risk in AF is anticoagulants, the decision is mainly influenced by balancing the risk of stroke and risk of bleeding.
+The drug class of choice to reduce stroke risk in AF is anticoagulants (not antiplatelets), the decision is mainly influenced by balancing the risk of stroke and risk of bleeding.

 The CHA2DS2VSc score is recommended to assess the risk of stroke in AF: